betterangels/buoy/features.md

     <div class="col-md-4">
         <h3>Get the social support you need with none of the risk</h3>

         <p>Noise disturbance?
 Need parenting support?
 Use Buoy to call friends and neighbors to the scene, instead of relying on the cops.
-Read more about what <a href="http://talkpoverty.org/2016/03/10/when-low-income-mothers-call-the-police/">happens when low-income mothers call the cops</a>.</p>
+Read more about <a href="http://talkpoverty.org/2016/03/10/when-low-income-mothers-call-the-police/">what happens when low-income mothers call the cops</a>.</p>
     </div>

     <div class="col-md-4">